AmanCode22/deepseek_pow_solver/README.md

 # Deepseek's POW(Proof of Work) Challange solver
-A reimplimentation of deepseek's web chat pow solver in rust and wasm to get near native speed in python using wasmtime.
+A reimplimentation of deepseek's web chat pow solver with the help of gemini in rust and wasm to get near native speed in python using wasmtime.

 # Building Yourself
 The .wasm file is uploaded arleady in releases but if you wanna build it yourself then